q-pratz-chem/python-package-best-practices/_episodes/06-type-hinting.md

 ## Type Checking in VS Code

-Enabling type checking through your IDE is a simple step to benefit from type hinting in python.
+Enabling type checking through your IDE is a simple step to benefit from type hinting in Python.
 Pylance is an optional dependency of the Python extension for VS Code, which means it is likely already installed and just needs to be activated.

 To activate Pylance, click the gear icon in the bottom left corner of VS Code and then select the "Settings" option.